nithyarajaram/help.supportbee.com/_posts/2011-12-30-working-with-filters.markdown

 ---------------------------------------------------

 *   ***From Email*** Matches the sender of the ticket.
 Enter the name or email address of a customer.
 You can use this to identify tickets from a particular customer.
 *   ***Delivered-To*** Matches the address that the ticket was delivered to.
 If you are forwarding from different inboxes, you can use this filter to route tickets to different groups or adding a label based on the mailbox the ticket was delivered to.
-Currently the 'Preview Matches' don't show tickets submitted through the widget or API.
-We are working on it.
 *   ***Subject with keywords*** Matches the subject.
 If you put more than one word, all of them will have to match for filter to be applies.
 The matching is case insensitive.
 *   ***Body with keywords*** Matches the body.
 If you put more than one word, all of them will have to match for filter to be applies.
 The matching is case insensitive.